 Review summary: Canon 70D vs 7D Mark II

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 70D and the Canon 7D II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 70D: